 Medium to long term

-Damage minimization through a continuous review of the business continuity plan (BCP), upgrading of BCP measures and strengthening of impact assessment and response capabilities along supply chains
+Damage minimization through continuous reviews of the business continuity plan (BCP) and enhanced BCP measures along with strengthened impact assessment and response capabilities along supply chains

 Chronic